cafemesa/NoeticFocalInstaller/README.md

     ```
     wsl -l -v
     ```
-    1. If version is 2 (PowerShell as Administrator)
+    1. If version is 2 change to 1 (PowerShell as Administrator)

     ```
-    wsl --set-version <distribution name> 1
+    wsl --set-version Ubuntu-20.04 1
     ```

 ## Install VcXsrv Windows X Server